timescale/docs/use-timescale/compression/index.md

 data to the form of compressed columns.
 This occurs across chunks of Timescale hypertables.

-This section explains what native compression is, and goes through some of the benefits and limitations of compression.
-It also includes instructions for setting up compression, and using it in your environment.
-We strongly recommend that you understand how compression works *before* you start enabling it on your hypertables.

 *   [Learn about compression][compression] to understand how it works before you begin using it.
 *   [Manually compress][manual-compression] specific chunks.